IHE/PCC-web/maternal.md

 This profile specifies four folders that are created and used by the information systems used during the antepartum, labor and delivery, and postpartum periods for the mother and the newborn period for the baby.
 These are specified in PCC TF-2:6.A, 6.L, 6.N and 6.P.
 These folders must be created at the appropriate times by information systems when they share content.
 Where possible[1], these systems first search for a folder of an appropriate type in the Health Information Exchange.
 If an appropriate folder can be found, it should be verified by the user before new documents are added to it.
 If an appropriate folder cannot be found the system must create it in the first submission that is exchanged.

-# Resources availble from IHE
+# Resources available from IHE

 - [Antepartum Profiles](https://www.ihe.net/Technical_Framework/upload/IHE_PCC_Suppl_AntepartumProfiles_Rev1-2_TI_2011-09-09.pdf)
 (APE, APHP, APL, and APS)